Team4819/Yeti/docs/using_yeti/index.rst

             #Pause for a moment to let the rest of the code run.
             yield from asyncio.sleep(.05)

-Since this is a coroutine, and we don't have any reason for it to stop without the module getting unloaded, we use an infinite loop.
-For each iteration we wait for the robot to be in teleoperated mode before setting the RobotDrive values.
+The :meth:`gamemode.teleop_task` decorator causes the coroutine to be automatically run whenever the robot is in teleoperated mode.
+When that happens, we use a while loop to continually iterate while the robot remains in teleoperated mode.
+For each iteration we use the joystick inputs to set the RobotDrive values.
 Before we loop back, we sleep for .05 of a second to let the rest of the robot program run.

 .. note:: "yield from" is used to transition from one coroutine's execution to another.
           "gamemode.wait_for_teleop()" Is a coroutine, supplied by the gamemode interface,